swimmingly/swimmingly.github.io/_pages/other/overview.md

 ### mistake

-"The state is centralized."
+"A state is centralized."
 This is the mistake.

 It is a mistake as old as civilization.
 Everyone has made it.
 The Ancients.
 Barbarian hordes.
 Philosophers, prophets, emperors, popes and kings.
 America's Founding Fathers.
 Conservatives and Progressives today.
 Capitalists, communists, fascists, socialists, gangs, theocrats.
 Anarchists, both communist and capitalist.
 Some want to build it up.
 Others want to tear it down.
 But they all agree: a state _is_ a centralized state and can be nothing else.